 Place all curry sauce ingredients in a food processor, large chopper, or blender.
 Process well to create a fragrant yellow curry sauce.

 Add the chicken pieces and potatoes, reserving the tomatoes for later.
 Stir everything together.
 Cover and bake at 375 F for 45 minutes.
-Remove from oven and add tomatoes, then cover and return to oven for 15 to 20 more minutes.
+Remove from oven, add tomatoes, cover, and return to oven for 15 to 20 more minutes.

-Top with a handful of lightly chopped coriander, serve with Thai jasmine rice, and ENJOY!
+Top with a handful of lightly chopped coriander, serve with Thai jasmine rice.
+Enjoy!

-A few notes about cooking this curry: One of the reviewers of this recipe noted that his potatoes didn't cook - this is because he probably put the tomatoes in with them at the beginning.
+- One of the reviewers of this recipe noted that his potatoes didn't cook.
+This is probably because, at the beginning, he put the tomatoes in with the potatoes.
 Tomatoes have a specific acid that prevents potato starch from breaking down, so be sure to add them near the end, 15 minutes or so before serving.

-Cooking times for stovetop method (as requested by reviewer): If you prefer, you can simmer this curry in a wok or deep frying pan.
-If your chicken is in small pieces of slices, just 8 to 10 minutes will be enough to cook it; if using whole pieces, you will need to simmer for up to 1/2 hour, or until meat starts to fall away from the bone.
-For a stovetop curry very similar to this one, see my Thai chicken coconut curry recipe.
+- Cooking times for stovetop method: If you prefer, you can simmer this curry in a wok or deep frying pan.
+If your chicken is in small pieces or slices, just 8 to 10 minutes will be enough to cook it; if using whole pieces, you will need to simmer for up to 1/2 hour, or until meat starts to fall away from the bone.